webpack/webpack/examples/wasm-simple/template.md

 This very simple example shows usage of WebAssembly.

-WebAssembly modules can be imported like other async modules.
+WebAssembly modules can be imported like other async modules with `import await` or `import()`.
-Their download and compilation happens in parallel to the download and evaluation of the javascript chunk.
+They are downloaded and instantiated in a streaming way when importing.

 # example.js